 Conclusion?

 Even though these tasks can be relatively easy for a DIY person they can, at times be problematic?
-If you ever get in a jam call serviceteam Ltd and arrange a convenient day and time for a professional plumber to visit.
+If you ever get in a jam call serviceteam and arrange a convenient day and time for a professional plumber to visit.